-- Run as administrator (Windows Vista or more recent) closes current instance and opens a new one, prompting UAC elevation request, in order to work in protected paths. - o Run as different user (Windows only) closes current instance and opens a new one with alternative user profile. - o Localization change applications language and System context menu language (W7+) - o System integration, to customize file associations, context menu and sendto menu entries (Windows only). - o Settings, to customize application's behaviour. - Theme, to customize application's aspect.
+- o Run as administrator (Windows Vista or more recent) closes current instance and opens a new one, prompting UAC elevation request, in order to work in protected paths. - Run as different user (Windows only) closes current instance and opens a new one with alternative user profile. - Localization change applications language and System context menu language (W7+) - o System integration, to customize file associations, context menu and sendto menu entries (Windows only). - o Settings, to customize application's behaviour and theme - o Set advanced archiving options, to customize archiving / conversion specific options from archiving screen - o Set advanced extraction options, to customize extraction specific options from extraction screen